 Will the timeline for the implementation of the new e-Stewards V4 change?

-Currently, we are not planning to change the deadlines in the e-Stewards Transition Plan from V3.1 to V.4.
-We understand however that the pandemic may impact your transition to V4.
+We have updated the deadlines in the e-Stewards Transition Plan from V3.1 to V.4.
+V3.1 audits will now be possible until December 31, 2020 whereas the date by which all recyclers have to be certified to V4 has not changed.
 We will keep monitoring and assessing the situation and will adjust the Transition Plan if necessary.

 Are there any changes to the e-Stewards Standard for the time during the COVID-19 Pandemic?